codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the cheese factory that exploded in France?
-There was nothing left but de Brie.
+How are false teeth like stars?
+They come out at night!

 ## Daily Trivia

-What was the first company to use the term &quot;Golden Master&quot;?
+What was the name given to Android 4.3?
- 1. IBM
+ 1. Jelly Bean
- 2. Apple
+ 2. Froyo
- 3. Microsoft
+ 3. Nutella
- 4. Google
+ 4. Lollipop

 <details>
   <summary>Answer</summary>
-  Apple
+  Jelly Bean
 </details>